Search

 Other dentists are focusing on selling their in-home whitening kits and teeth straightening kits.

-Many retailers are focusing on what people need while they are at home: more comfy clothing instead of suits and ties, games and coloring books, home goods for cooking and baking are just a few examples.
+Many retailers are focusing on what people need while they are at home: more comfy clothing instead of suits and ties, games and coloring books, and home goods for cooking and baking are just a few examples.

 5. Update Your Terms of Service, Return & Exchange Policies